atangira09/milestone_ii/README.md

 # milestone_ii
-For our project our team had two tasks.
+Our team had two tasks.

 1. Group articles based on the words that appear in their titles into a predefined number of topics.
 2. Predict user engagement with news articles.
 Specifically, the number of clicks an article receives.